jmcantrell/arch-bootstrap/README.md

 #### Packages

+- `INSTALL_PACKAGE_CACHE`: If set to a non-empty value, it will be copied to the package cache of the system being installed (e.g., `/mnt/var/cache/pacman` or `user@host:/var/cache/pacman`)
 - `INSTALL_MIRROR_COUNTRY`: The country used for mirror selection (default: `US`, possible values: run `reflector --list-countries`)
 - `INSTALL_PARALLEL_DOWNLOADS`: If set to a non-empty value, enable parallel package downloads; if set to a positive integer, also define the number of parallel downloads (e.g., `0` or `5`)